Ratstail91/Toy/README.md

 ## Syntax

 ```
-import "standard"; //for a bunch of utility functions
+import standard; //for a bunch of utility functions

 print "Hello world"; //"print" is a keyword